 This building was to be used as accommodation for soldiers.
-You can see where the fireplaces and the stoves would have been located (5).
+The drawing shows where fireplaces and the stoves would have been located (5).
 These were blocked off when the building was converted into an ammunition depot.
-If the fort was attacked the steel shutters you can see in the walls could be sealed and the soldiers could fire through the small loopholes at any attackers.
+If the fort was attacked the steel shutters in the walls could be sealed and the soldiers could fire through the small loopholes at any attackers.

-At the end of the small tunnel at the top of the stairs (6) you will see an entrance with a sliding door to the right.
+At the end of a small tunnel at the top of the stairs (6) there is a sliding door to the right.
 This leads to a flight of stairs up to the surface (7), which was one of the two original entrances to the fort.

-Turn to your left and enter the "gallery" (8).
-This area was originally open and was roofed to form part of the naval ammunition store in the 1920s.
-The big round room at the end of the gallery is the gun pit (9), where one of the two 6 inch disappearing guns was once positioned.
+The "gallery" (8) was originally open and was roofed to form part of the naval ammunition store in the 1920s.
+A large round room at the end of the gallery is the gun pit (9), where one of the two 6 inch disappearing guns was once positioned.

 To the right is the tunnel leading to the old magazine area for the fort (10).
 This part of the fort dates from the 1880s.
 On the floor are rails from the tramway which was used to transport the ammunition from the magazines to the guns.

-The first room on your right (11) was the Cartridge Store, where the bags of gun powder used in the guns were stored.
-The next room is the Lamp Room (12).
-The light from candle lamps lit in this room shone through little windows called recesses, stopping flames from the lamps coming into contact with ammunition stored in other parts of the fort.
+The Cartridge Store (11) stored bags of gun powder used in the guns.
+The light from candle lamps lit in the Lamp Room (12) shone through little windows called recesses, stopping flames from the lamps coming into contact with ammunition stored in other parts of the fort.
 There is a well in the floor of the lamp room, and remnants of speaking tubes or pipes through which orders were called down from above can be seen on the roof.

-The next room (13) was the shell store where the shells fired by the guns were kept.
-Follow the rails in the floor and you will come to the other gun pit (14).
-Around the walls can be seen the remains of the big dial used to aim the gun.
+The shell store (13) stored the gun shells.
+Rails in the floor join it to the gun pit (14).
+Around the walls are the remains of the big dial used to aim the gun.

-To your right is another gallery (15).
-If the door is open you can leave via a sunken courtyard (16).
-The room beyond the courtyard (17) was the Artillery Store where all the equipment used to work the guns was stored.
+(15) - another gallery.
+(16) - a sunken courtyard.
+(17) - Artillery Store where all the equipment used to work the guns was stored.